agentcommunity/docs/ARCHITECTURE.md

 - No middleware required for source switching.
 - No complex asset proxying; basePath provides the namespace.
 - Each app builds independently and can be developed on separate ports.
+- Ensure each app declares its own TypeScript and ESLint devDependencies so Vercel can run type-checking and linting in isolation.